There are 3 types of indicators in technical analysis-

 a.
 During an uptrend, the 13 weeks moving average (STMA) will be greater than 30 weeks (LTMA) and both constantly rise as long as these 2 averages behave in the manner, we have to say that trend is definitely up.

 b.
 During a downtrend, the 13 weeks MA (STMA) will be lesser than LTMA of 30 weeks and both will continue to fall.
 As long as this behavior is on, the trend is perfectly down.

 We must note that we are either interested in both the line rising or both the line falling.
 Apart from these, any other line behavior, we are not interested.
-For example, sometimes it happens that short term moving average is rising whereas the long term is falling.
+For example, sometimes it happens that short-term moving average is rising whereas the long-term is falling.
 This is not a perfect signal of any trend because both the line are in opposite direction.
-Hence apart from straight rising or straight falling, any other line behavior is not to be taken into consideration.
+Hence apart from straight rising or straight falling, any other line of behavior is not to be taken into consideration.

 According to the time, trends are divided into three different sections-

 1. Short term trends